-"[Checkout charity] had a statistically significant positive impact on sales," says Giebelhausen, who credits the economic effect to something marketers call "warm glow."
+"[Checkout charity] had a statistically significant positive impact on sales," said Giebelhausen in 2018, who credited the economic effect to something marketers call "warm glow."

 In psychological terms, by donating to a checkout charity or reusing a dirty hotel towel, the consumer has earned "moral credit."
-And once you've earned a little moral credit, it gives you license to do something that's not as virtuous, like spending money on something frivolous or unhealthy.
+And once you've earned a little moral credit, you have license to do something that's not as virtuous, like spending money on something frivolous or unhealthy.

 "If your business is a 'vice' business," said Giebelhausen, "like fast food or candy, then it's a particularly good combination.
 Customers who donate feel good about you and then they have these moral credits that they can spend on your products."